elimoreh/listinginfo-component/README.md

   **Testing**: Jest, Enzyme, Supertest
   **Styling**: Styled Components

+## AWS link
+This component is deployed on an amazon EC2 instance at the following link: http://ec2-13-57-31-14.us-west-1.compute.amazonaws.com/?listingid=79

 ## Visual Demo
 Airbnb on the left and this clone on the right.